South Loop

 South Loop is a Chicago neighborhood south of the Loop.
 The South Branch of the Chicago River flows through it.
 Chinatown is adjacent to the southwest, and Museum Campus is to its east.
 University Village and Pilsen are to the west.

 South Loop is part of the Near South Side community area of Chicago.

+St. Charles Air Line Bridge is a remnant of the area's industrial past.

 Location

+Ida B. Wells Drive is the northern boundary of the neighborhood.

-The exact boundaries of South Loop are not precisely defined, and its southern boundary can be considered Cermak Road (22nd Street) or as far south as 26th Street, abutting Bronzeville.
+The exact boundaries of South Loop are not precisely defined.
+Its southern boundary can be considered Cermak Road (22nd Street) or as far south as 26th Street, abutting Bronzeville.
+Its northern boundary is Ida B. Wells Drive, or slightly farther north at Van Buren Street.

 The Greater South Loop Association, a not-for-profit neighborhood association, promotes the interests of residents and businesses of a larger area bounded by Ida B. Wells Drive on the North, the Stevenson Expressway on the South, Lake Michigan including Northerly Island on the east, and the Dan Ryan Expressway on the west.

+Historic Places in South Loop include Printing House Row District, South Loop Printing House District, and Dearborn Station.
+The railroad track area behind Dearborn Station was redeveloped into the Dearborn Park neighborhood.

 Development

+One Museum Park is a residential skyscraper in South Loop.

 South Loop includes former railyards that have been redeveloped as microneighborhoods, such as Dearborn Park and Central Station.
 Former warehouses and factory lofts have been converted to residential buildings, while new townhouses and highrises have been developed on vacant or underused land.
 Dearborn Station at the south end of South Loop Printing House District has been converted to retail and office space, and is the oldest train station still standing in Chicago.
 Columbia College Chicago is a major real estate holder in the South Loop, owning 17 buildings.

+River City is a mixed-use building at 800 South Wells Street completed in 1986 designed by Bertrand Goldberg, sharing elements with his design for Marina City.

-The Chicago Fire Football Club is planning to build a $650 million soccer stadium in the South Loop on vacant land known as The 78.
+The Chicago Fire Football Club is building a $650 million soccer stadium in the South Loop on vacant land known as The 78.

-The 22,000-seat open-air stadium is expected to begin construction in early 2026, and is intended to be completed before the 2028 Major League Soccer season.
+The 22,000-seat open-air stadium, McDonald's Park, is expected to be completed before the 2028 Major League Soccer season.
 Chicago Fire FC chose Pepper Construction, GMA Construction Group and ALL Construction Group to build the new stadium.

+The 78 is under development to host Chicago Fire FC at McDonald's Park.

 Education

-South Loop is zoned to South Loop School and Phillips Academy High School.
-Jones College Prep High School, which is a selective enrollment prep school drawing students from the entire city, is also located in the South Loop.
+Jones College Prep High School, a selective enrollment prep school drawing students from the entire city, is located in South Loop.